bevyengine/bevy-website/content/learn/contribute/project-information/upstreaming.md

 While maintainers will ultimately make the final call on merging code, it can be helpful to reflect on these tradeoffs when making or evaluating proposals to upstream something.

-Wen thinking about "should we upstream this crate?" in particular, there are both good and bad arguments to both upstream and not upstream, creating a two-by-two matrix of arguments to consider.
+When thinking about "should we upstream this crate?" in particular, there are both good and bad arguments to both upstream and not upstream, creating a two-by-two matrix of arguments to consider.
 The most obvious quadrant is "good reasons to upstream", which includes:

 - this work is widely useful to most Bevy users